tonyghouse/tonyghouse/README.md

 - :computer: I’m currently working on a [Personal Projects][gitprojects]!
 - :blue_book: I’m currently learning everything
 - :bulb: I’m looking to collaborate with other content creators
-- :pushpin: 2021 Goals: Contribute more to Open Source projects
+- :dart: 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to cook and play video games